MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/customize-forms-and-fields.md

 4. Select **Publish** to save your changes.

+## Mark the fields as required in Sales Copilot

+If the fields in CRM are not marked as required, you can mark them as required only for Sales Copilot.
+Sellers will be required to enter values for these fields before they can save the record.

+1. In Sales Copilot admin settings, select Forms.

+2. Select a record type for which you need to mark the fields as required.

+3. In the Manage fields section, select Required for the fields that you want to mark as required.

+4. Select Publish to save the changes.

 ## Configure editing of records and fields

 You can control which records and fields sellers can edit directly in Sales Copilot.